 - Stir to combine all ingredients.
 Cook until vegetables are translucent.

-- Add spinach and stir.
+- Add the greens and stir.

-- Add water, cubed zucchini and potatoes.
+- Add chicken stock, cubed zucchini and potatoes.

 - Add tomatoes.
 Stir.

 - Reduce heat and simmer, stirring occasionally until zucchini and potatoes are soft, for about 30 minutes.

 - Add the vinegar and correct the taste with salt and pepper.

 - Serve with bread croutons and shaved Parmesan cheese.